TYPO3-extensions/sphinx/Documentation/UsersManual/Requirements/Index.rst

 .. tip::
 	This extension automatically installs and configure ``rst2pdf`` to build PDF.
 However, if you want better output, you should consider using LaTeX instead.
-Please read chapter :ref:`rendering_pdf` for instructions.
+Please read chapter :ref:`rendering-pdf` for instructions.

 The extension supports single directory projects: